ctb/titus-blog/src/2016-mybinder.rst

 files, big compute, and big memory (potentially for a long period of time) is something that's out of easy reach, I think.
 Docker isn't ready for really data-intensive stuff, from what I can tell.
-More, I'm not sure when (if ever) people will completely script all their data analysis - surely it's further away than most people using Jupyter or RStudio for data analysis.
+More, I'm not sure when (if ever) people will completely automate the heavyweight data analysis - surely it's further away than most people using Jupyter or RStudio for data analysis.

+The split that my lab has made here is to use a workflow engine (e.g. make, pydoit, or snakemake) for the compute & data intensive stuff, and then feed those intermediate results (assembly and mapping stats, quantification, etc.) into analysis notebooks.
+For mybinder purposes, there should be no problem saving those intermediate results into a github repo for us and everyone else to analyze and reanalyze.

 What are the next steps?
 ------------------------